 5.9.
-Circus Library 45
+Circus Library 51

-'''

-notify_event (topic, msg)

-Publish a message on the event publisher channel

-reap_processes (args, kw)

-Reap all the processes for this watcher.

-manage processes (args, kw)

-manage processes

-reap_and_manage_processes(args, kw)

-Reap & manage processes.

-spawn_processes(args, kw)

-Spawn processes.

-spawn_process()

-Spawn process.

-kill_process (process, sig=15)

-Kill process.

-kill processes(args, kw)

-Kill all the processes of this watcher.

-send_signal_child(args, kw)

-Send signal to a child.

-stop (args, kw)

-Stop.

-start (args, kw)

-Start.

-restart (args, kw)

-Restart.

-reload(args, kw)

-class circus.arbiter.Arbiter(watchers, endpoint, pubsub_endpoint, check_delay=1.0, pre-

-reload_fn=None, context=None, loop=None, stats_endpoint=None,

-plugins=None, sockets=None, warmup_delay=0,

-httpd=False,

-httpd host='localhost',

-httpd port=8080,

-debug=False,

-stream_backend='thread', ssh_server=None)

-Class used to control a list of watchers.

-Options:

-•watchers - a list of Watcher objects

-•endpoint - the controller ZMQ endpoint

-•pubsub endpoint - the pubsub endpoint

-•stats_endpoint - the stats endpoint.
-If not provided, the circusd-stats process will not be launched.

-•check_delay - the delay between two controller points (default: 1 s)

-•prereload_fn - callable that will be executed on each reload (default: None)

-•context - if provided, the zmq context to reuse. (default: None)

-•loop: if provided, a zmq.eventloop.ioloop.IOLoop instance to reuse. (default: None)

-•plugins - a list of plugins.
-Each item is a mapping with:

--use - Fully qualified name that points to the plugin class

-'''

--every other value is passed to the plugin in the config option

-•sockets - a mapping of sockets.
-Each key is the socket name, and each value a CircusSocket class. (default: None)

-•warmup\delay - a delay in seconds between two watchers startup. (default: 0)

-•httpd - If True, a circushttpd process is run (default: False)

-•httpd\host - the circushttpd host (default: localhost)

-•httpd\port - the circushttpd port (default: 8080)

-•debug - if True, adds a lot of debug info in the stdout (default: False)

-•stream\backend - the backend that will be used for the streaming process.
+''' reload(args, kw) class circus.arbiter.Arbiter(watchers, endpoint, pubsub_endpoint, check_delay=1.0, pre- reload_fn=None, context=None, loop=None, stats_endpoint=None, plugins=None, sockets=None, warmup_delay=0, httpd=False, httpd_host='localhost', httpd\port=8080, debug=False, stream backend='thread', ssh server=None, proc name='circusd') Class used to control a list of watchers.
+Options: •watchers - a list of Watcher objects •endpoint - the controller ZMQ endpoint •pubsub_endpoint - the pubsub endpoint •stats_endpoint - the stats endpoint.
+If not provided, the circusd-stats process will not be launched. •check_delay - the delay between two controller points (default: 1 s) •prereload_fn - callable that will be executed on each reload (default: None) •context - if provided, the zmq context to reuse. (default: None) •loop: if provided, a zmq.eventloop.ioloop.IOLoop instance to reuse. (default: None) •plugins - a list of plugins.
+Each item is a mapping with: -use - Fully qualified name that points to the plugin class -every other value is passed to the plugin in the config option •sockets - a mapping of sockets.
+Each key is the socket name, and each value a CircusSocket class. (default: None) •warmup_delay - a delay in seconds between two watchers startup. (default: 0) •httpd - If True, a circushttpd process is run (default: False) •httpd_host - the circushttpd host (default: localhost) •httpd_port - the circushttpd port (default: 8080) •debug - if True, adds a lot of debug info in the stdout (default: False) •stream backend - the backend that will be used for the streaming process.
 Can be thread or gevent.
-When set to gevent you need to have gevent and gevent\zmq installed.
-All watchers will use this setup unless stated otherwise in the watcher configuration. (default: thread)
+When set to gevent you need to have gevent and gevent zmq installed.
+All watchers will use this setup unless stated otherwise in the watcher configuration. (default: thread) •proc_name - the arbiter process name start (args, kw) Starts all the watchers.
+The start command is an infinite loop that waits for any command from a client and that watches all the processes and restarts them if needed. reload(args, kw) Reloads everything.
+Run the prereload_fn() callable if any, then gracefuly reload all watchers. numprocesses() Return the number of processes running across all watchers. numwatchers() '''

-'''

-start (args, kw)

-'''